 With our marketplace integration, you can start splitting payouts of a single transaction with as many sub-merchants as you want and add your marketplace fee to take your part out of the transaction.
-Your transactions are fully compliant to financial regulatory standards and you do not act as a middle-man since the money flow does not happen via your bank accounts.
-We currently support Mastercard and Visa transactions within our marketplace integration.
+Your transactions are fully compliant with financial regulatory standards and you do not act as a middle-man since the money flow does not happen via your bank accounts.
+We currently support Mastercard, Visa, Apple Pay, or Google Pay transactions within our marketplace integration.

-Whether you already have a fully operational marketplace or you are just getting started, we might be the best choice for you!
 Get in touch with us today if you are interested in joining our closed beta and we'll make sure to advise you accordingly.
 Send us a message anytime by using this link and we'll get back to you.

 A marketplace transaction follows the same behavior as other integrations: You initially create an authorization, which can involve goods of several sellers (sub-merchants) on your marketplace (eg. CHF 10.00).
 This transaction can be done with or without 3D Secure, depending on your acquiring agreement.
 Once the authorization has been completed, you can start with the marketplace settlement requests, which will define which portion of the transaction a sub-merchant will receive (eg. split in two - CHF 4.00 for sub-merchant 1 and CHF 6.00 for sub-merchant 2).

 Each seller needs to be onboarded by the marketplace owner and will be verified by the acquirer - involving their own KYC and AML requirements.
 Once a sub-merchant has been successfully onboarded, a new subMerchantId will be assigned.
 Store these IDs to process your settlement requests.
 Please be aware that the onboarding process of new sub-merchants is performed by your acquirer.